 New York City, New York

 Not only does New York University realize that homesickness can be a problem, but it also acknowledges that “reverse homesickness” can affect its student.
 This refers to students who feel out of place when they return home after spending time in a different country.
-And the college helps students address these issues by giving advice and providing questions for students to think about to counter feelings of reverse homesickness.
-The college has a long history of being proactive in monitoring homesickness in its students.
+And the college helps students address these issues by giving advice and providing questions to think about to counter feelings of reverse homesickness.
+The college has a long history of being proactive in monitoring the homesickness in its students.
 In fact, the oldest known New York University survey into student homesickness dates back to 1932.
 Campus Explorer considers New York University to have the best freshman orientations of any college.

 15. Northeastern University

-A number of departments at Northeastern University have advised students and families of students who are feeling homesick upon ways in which they can alleviate their symptoms.
-This advice includes explaining how students can participate in activities that reduce homesickness feelings and in professional services that the college provides.
+A number of departments at Northeastern University have advised students and families of students who are feeling homesick about ways in which they can alleviate their symptoms.
+This advice includes explaining how students can participate in activities that reduce homesick feelings and in the professional services that the college provides.
 And in addition to counseling services, Northeastern University seeks to help students who are struggling via an extended network of different services known as We Care.
 College Choice names Northeastern University as the college with the fifth-happiest freshmen.
 US News states that the college has the joint 74th best first-year experience.

 14. University of Pennsylvania